Online Tutor For English

 B: "I have no plans.
 I may go to the movies."

-go for: prepositional and idiomatic intransitive verb.
+go for: prepositional verb.
 To prefer.
 "I go for unsalted crackers and vegetable soup."

 get lazy: verb. to become lazy

 used to: idiomatic phrase.
-We use this phrase to express a past behavior that we no longer are involved in.
+We use this phrase to refer to an action we did in the past regularly or, perhaps, habitually, and we no longer do it in the present.
 "I used to read science fiction a lot, but now I read classics."

 putt off: prepositional idiomatic verb. to delay; postpone